OfficialAudite/tidig-sync/README.md

     pip install -r requirements.txt
     ```

-This command installs all the necessary dependencies as specified in the `requirements.txt` file.
+3. Run the main script:

+    ```bash
+    python main.py
+    ```

+This command will start the script.
+Follow the on-screen prompts in the application to enter your Toggl credentials and retrieve the time tracking data.

-After setting up the environment, you can run the script as per the usage instructions provided.
+After setting up the environment and running the script, follow any additional usage instructions provided within the application itself.